pollyteam/polly-challenge-ios/README.md

 ## Introduction

 Thanks for your interest in joining Polly!
 For the next step of the interview process, we'd like for you to participate in a small project.
 Your task is to replicate the results controller in our [mobile app](https://itunes.apple.com/app/apple-store/id1270872745?mt=8).
-It should look something like this:
+It should look something like [this](https://i.imgur.com/DfJfvPo.png).

 ## Specifications